Jefe (2018 film)

-Jefe is a 2018 Spanish-Portuguese comedy film directed by Sergio Barrejón and written by Natxo López and Marta Piedade.
+Jefe is a 2018 comedy film directed by Sergio Barrejón and written by Natxo López and Marta Sofía Martins.
 It stars Luis Callejo and Juana Acosta.
+It is a Spanish-Portuguese co-production.

 Plot

 César, a rude and self-centered businessman, appears to be on the verge of losing everything until a night janitor at his office assists him in discovering much-needed self-discipline.

 Production

-Jefe was produced by Potenza Producciones, Bowfinger International Pictures and Jefe La Película AIE alongside Fado Filmes, and it had support of ICAA, Ibermedia and the Madrid regional administration.
+Jefe was produced by Potenza Producciones, Bowfinger International Pictures, and Jefe La Película AIE alongside Fado Filmes, and it had support of ICAA, Ibermedia and the Madrid regional administration.

 Release

 The film premiered on 15 April 2018 at the 21st Málaga Spanish Film Festival.
 Distributed by Súper 8, it was theatrically released in Spain on 6 July 2018.

 It was released on 26 October 2018 on Netflix streaming.